-- 1. Plan, design, execute and communicate a sustained piece of independent academic research. - Demonstrate competence in a range of field data collection techniques, including sampling and survey design, data analysis and interpretation. - 3.
-Demonstrate awareness of health and safety and moral and ethical aspects of field investigation. - 4.
-Make effective use of IT for data collection, sourcing, recording, analysis, summary and presentation. - Make appropriate use of different literature and data sources, including correct citation and referencing.
+- Plan, design, execute and communicate a sustained piece of independent academic research. - Demonstrate competence in a range of field data collection techniques, including sampling design, mapping of physical features, data analysis and interpretation. - Demonstrate competence in a range of laboratory skills in the analysis of natural materials. - 4.
+Execute safe working practice in field and laboratory environments. - Show awareness of moral and ethical aspects of field and laboratory investigations. - Demonstrate effective use of IT for data collection, sourcing, recording, analysis, summary and presentation. - Show appropriate use of different literature and data sources, including correct citation and referencing.

-Transferable/Key skills
+Transferable/key skills Students